-To completely hike the trails, it would take 2 – 3 hours, however you there are plenty of opportunities to turn around.
+To completely hike the trails, it would take 2 – 3 hours, however there are plenty of opportunities to turn around.
 David and I walked around for about an hour and a half until it got dark.

 Please, if you visit Japan, you must visit this shrine!
 It is beautiful, it is on a JR line (!!!), and, best of all, it’s free!
 (But you should certainly make a donation)

 Go to Arashiyama Bamboo Forest.

 If you have been planning on a trip to Kyoto, then you have probably seen loads of photos of the Bamboo Grove.
-One of city’s most famous sites, walking through lines of towering stalks of bamboo can seem surreal.
+One of city’s most famous sites, walking through the lines of towering stalks of bamboo can seem surreal.

 This is also free (if you just walk on the path) and is on the JR line.